brentongunning/voodoo.js/voodoo/config/readme.txt

 2-25-2014 - 0.8.9
 Added Model.loaded property.
 Bug Fix: Adding/removing to the scene makes it dirty.
+Optimization: Only raycast when there are mouse listeners.

 2-19-2014 - 0.8.8
 Add 'load' Model event and View.loaded to set when a View has finished loading.